Cat Frazier

-Catherine "Cat" Frazier is an American graphic designer and blogger.
-She currently works as a designer for California’s Pacific Gas and Electric Company, but she is best known for AnimatedText, a blog where she posts original animated text GIFs made on request.
-She currently lives in Oakland, California.
+Catherine Louise Frazier (April 5, 1991 – June 29, 2026) was an American graphic designer and blogger.
+She is best known for AnimatedText, a blog where she posted original animated text GIFs made on request.
+Frazier lived in Oakland, California, and worked as a designer for California's Pacific Gas and Electric Company.

-Her inspirations include Jeremy Bailey, Paula Sher, and Dominica Falla.
-She is black and openly queer.
+Her inspirations included Jeremy Bailey, Paula Scher, and Dominique Falla.
+She was black and openly queer.

 Career

-Frazier graduated from Pratt Institute in 2013 with a Bachelor of Arts degree in Critical and Visual Studies.
-Since then, she has worked for a variety of companies as a designer, and she is currently employed at California's Pacific Gas and Electric Company.
+Frazier graduated from the Pratt Institute in 2013 with a degree in critical and visual studies.
+She worked for a variety of companies as a designer, one being California's Pacific Gas and Electric Company.

 She began her Tumblr blog, AnimatedText, in fall 2012.
-On this blog, she primarily publishes original animated text GIFs that she makes using the programs Xara 3D Maker 7 and Photoshop CS6.
+On this blog, she primarily published original animated text GIFs that she made using the programs Xara 3D Maker 7 and Photoshop CS6.
 Her first GIF to go viral was a spinning, serif font text that read "lol nothing matters".
 In March 2013, Frank Ocean reblogged her GIF of the text "ur not gucci lol", greatly increasing her follower base.

-In 2016 Frazier began a new project called "Ask Cat," through which she gives advice to people who anonymously text her.
-After someone texts her, she responds with an animated text GIF and some advice in response to the person's question.
-This project is in partnership with Useless Press, an online publishing collective that asked her to collaborate.
+In 2016 Frazier began a new project called "Ask Cat", through which she bestowed advice to people who anonymously sent her a text.
+After someone messaged her, she would respond with an animated text GIF and some advice in response to the person's question.
+This project was in partnership with Useless Press, an online publishing collective that asked her to collaborate.

+Frazier was also well-known within the Bay Area, California, punk and alternative music scene as an organizer of local concerts, art markets, and fundraisers.